alexander-rykov/user-storage-project/README.md

 In other words, MASTER NODE accepts READ (SEARCH) and WRITE (ADD/REMOVE) operations, changes its state, and sends an update to all SLAVES NODE that accepts only READ (SEARCH) operations.
 If a client sends WRITE request to a SLAVE NODE, the node replies with an error.

-Described approach when MASTER NODE owns original data and other SLAVE NODES have only the copy is knows [MASTER-SLAVE data replication](https://ruhighload.com/post/%D0%A0%D0%B5%D0%BF%D0%BB%D0%B8%D0%BA%D0%B0%D1%86%D0%B8%D1%8F+%D0%B4%D0%B0%D0%BD%D0%BD%D1%8B%D1%85).
+Described approach when MASTER NODE owns original data and other SLAVE NODES have only the copy is known as [MASTER-SLAVE data replication](https://ruhighload.com/post/%D0%A0%D0%B5%D0%BF%D0%BB%D0%B8%D0%BA%D0%B0%D1%86%D0%B8%D1%8F+%D0%B4%D0%B0%D0%BD%D0%BD%D1%8B%D1%85).
 Possible solutions here are:
 * MASTER NODE sends updates to all SLAVE NODES by himself.
 * SLAVE NODES sends a request to MASTER NODE and MASTER replies with a bunch of updates.
 * Other...